 E

 An Employer Identification Number (EIN) is a unique identification code assigned to businesses by the tax authorities.
-While it is primarily used for tax administration purposes, it also serves as a formal proof of identity for a company.
-Think of it as the business equivalent of a National Insurance number.
+While it is primarily used for tax administration purposes, it also serves as formal proof of a company's identity — the business equivalent of a personal identification number.

-In the Indian context, this concept loosely aligns with registrations such as TAN (Tax Deduction and Collection Account Number), PAN (Permanent Account Number for businesses), or even the establishment code under EPFO or ESIC.
+In an Indian context, this concept is somewhat similar to registration mechanisms like TAN (Tax Deduction and Collection Account Number), PAN (Permanent Account Number of firms), or registration codes under EPFO or ESIC.

 Why Is an EIN Important?